eweast/S4-Validation/README.md

 }
 ```

-Of course, the 'FieldNames' returned by Service Stack will match the request DTO property names.
+Of course, the `FieldName`s returned by Service Stack will match the request DTO property names.

 ServiceStack-Angular-Validaiton consists of a single factory for intercepting $http error responses and two directives for wiring `FieldName`s to the approprate element/ngModel.